 In the late 1990’s Cheryl accepted a position as a learning and organizational development specialist at BAE Systems – a role that would change her life.
 It was there that she was introduced to insight principles and went on to implement a curriculum of principles-based leadership development programs.
 In the 12 years that followed, she shared this understanding with more than a thousand leaders through training, coaching, and team building off-sites.

 Cheryl earned a BS from Salem State University and an MS, CAGS, and EdD from Boston University.
 However, as she often tells her clients – after a quarter century in this field, if I knew something better to share than these principles, that’s what I’d be doing.

-She lives in southern NH with her husband and two Australian Shepherd dogs – all of whom are spoiled.
+She lives in southern NH and two Australian Shepherd dogs – all of whom are spoiled.
 Her idea of heaven is a long walk in the woods with her pups.

 Robin began his career as a chemical engineer with Exxon in 1981, having received his education at Sheffield University in the UK, and eventually led one of Exxon’s international plastics businesses.
 He joined Arthur D. Little in 1992 first in Europe and ultimately, in Boston, where he led and managed the North American Chemicals Practice.